Makinde1034/DSA/README.md

           return compressed
         }

 ### 16. Given an array of sorted numbers and a target sum, find a pair in the array whose sum is equal to the given target.
+E.g array = [1,2,3,4,5] targetSum = 7.

         const findPair = (arr,p) => {
           let leftCounter = 0,